We Are a Raspberry-Loving Family

 You Can't Go Wrong With Fresh Raspberries of Any Color

 Fresh raspberries are way better than the ones in the store.
 The thing I've learned about fresh raspberries is they don't have a long shelf life.
-The ones in the store must have preservatives on them because they don't seem to age as quick as fresh ones.
+The ones in the store must have preservatives on them because they don't seem to age as quickly as fresh ones.
 Freshly picked raspberries start to age by the end of the day they are picked.
 My husband is really picky and after a day or so they get really soft as they age and he doesn't enjoy them as much.
-At that point I have to cook them into something to use them up.
+At that point, I have to cook them into something to use them up.
 For eating berries it's best to eat them the day you pick them.

 Growing our own raspberries was one of the best decisions my husband and I made because we love them so much.
 It's neat having different varieties with slightly different flavors to snack on fresh when we are out in the garden.
 Red, yellow, or black—raspberries are wonderful berries to grow and eat.